The functioning of the Schematron Validator tool is based on two main concepts:

 An object type is used to help the clients of the validator to retrieve a subset of schematrons.
 That means that an object type is linked to one or more schematron.
 The attributes of the object types are:

-- Label: what is displayed in the user interface of the schematron section
+- Name: what is displayed in the user interface of the schematron section

 - Keyword: uniquely identified an object type, it is the key used by the client to designate an object type

 - Description: helps the user with understanding the purpose of the object type.